avysk/My-Vim-Config-8/README.md

 git clone https://github.com/avysk/My-Vim-Config-8 <your vim config dir>
 ```

-## Note on OCaml support

-If you do not need OCaml support, export environment variable `NO_OCAML_IN_VIM`
-setting it to any value before doing anything else.
-There will be no OCaml
-support on Windows in any case.
-Otherwise, you need to have `opam` and have
-`merlin` installed in your switch.

 Make sure you have the Python and the node available.

 ## Notes on node